apiato/documentation/docs/components/main-components/exceptions.md

 ## Rules

-- All Container Specific Exceptions MUST be placed in the `app/Containers/{Section}/{Container}/Exceptions` directory.
+- All container specific Exceptions MUST be placed in the `app/Containers/{Section}/{Container}/Exceptions` directory.
-- All General Exceptions MUST be placed in the `app/Ship/Exceptions` directory.
+- All general Exceptions MUST be placed in the `app/Ship/Exceptions` directory.
 - All Exceptions MUST extend the `App\Ship\Parents\Exceptions\Exception` class.
 - The parent extension SHOULD be aliased as `ParentException`.
 - Every Exception MUST have two properties `code` and `message`.